 The practice of person-centred care must consider protected characteristics and how these may impact the adult's care, and their views and wishes.

-The following definitions of protected characteristics have been taken from the Equality & Human Rights
+The following definitions of protected characteristics have been taken from the Equality & Human Rights Commission.

-Commission.
 This webpage provides details on each area as listed below.

-It is crucial that staff are aware of these and that your practice does not discriminate against someone because of:
+It is crucial that professionals are aware of these and that your practice does not discriminate against someone because of:

 - age

 - disability

 - gender reassignment

 - marriage and civil partnership

 - pregnancy and maternity

 - race

-- · religion or belief
+- religion or belief

 - sex

 - sexual orientation

 Any discrimination based on the above protected characteristics is against the law.
-Please see West Sussex County Council advice about reporting a hate crime.
+Please see Sussex Police advice and information page about hate crime.